-Keep in mind that it is also possible to over water plants – for more information, check out my article on the signs of over watering plants.
+Keep in mind that it is also possible to over water plants.
+For more information, check out my article on the signs of over watering plants.

 A soil test is really the only way to find out exactly what your soil pH is.
 You can buy a do-it-yourself test kit online or at a garden center.

 However, you can also send a soil sample to your local agricultural extension office for testing.
 If you send information about what you are growing, the lab can also send back recommendations on how to treat your soil.
-For more information, check out my article on how to do a soil test.

 If your soil pH is fine, then you should consider the possibility of a nutrient deficiency in your soil.
 Generally, a soil test will also tell you about such problems.

 Still, you should be careful with stronger fertilizers.
 It is possible to burn your plants with fertilizer by adding too much at once, especially during dry weather.
-For more information, check out my article on over fertilizing your plants.

 Why Are My Broccoli Plants Not Producing or Forming Heads?